EuroAssembler Index Manual Download Source Macros

 Error

-CF=1 the frame is wrong or if requested argument was not provided.
+CF=1 Frame is wrong or the requested argument was not provided.

 RCX=0